9 Satisfying Jobs That Make a Difference in the World

 6. Human services assistant

 Human services assistants advocate for individuals who are in need of assistance for various reasons.
 These professionals are employed in various fields, including psychology, social services, rehabilitation and more.
-They visit clients to check in on their well-being and offer different types of assistance.
+They visit clients to check in on their well-being and work to connect them with different types of health and social assistance resources.
 Some common issues they assist with are substance abuse, domestic violence, rehabilitation or dependent care.

 The human services assistant often acts as the bridge between a struggling individual and the support they need to overcome the obstacles they're facing.
 They help them identify and obtain the social services available to them, supporting them on their road to recovery.